shadabalam-dpdhl/ES5_Integration/README.md

 # ES5_Integration
-Integration Package to access the SAP Demo Trial System ES5
+This CAP Application is used to offer a generic entry point to the backend on-premise SAP System represented by the Destination ES5.
+This Destination would be pre-configured at the Subaccount Level.